 For the more than 25 million Americans with bladder control loss, leaving their comfort zone can be a daunting thought.
 Even short trips can cause anxiety, let alone long road trips or air travel.
 It doesn’t have to be this way.
 With preparation and the right know-how, the anxious and uncomfortable feelings can be eliminated.

 Imagine forgoing a golfing trip with your buddies or missing your favorite niece’s graduation because you will be in a situation where there may not be restrooms in sight.
 This is what many people with urinary incontinence and overactive bladder do.
 There are steps to take before your trip so that you are prepared for these situations.

-Think about the travel it takes to arrive at your destination.
-While traveling you want to make it easy as possible to get to a restroom.
+As with most things, preparation is key.
+Think about how you will be traveling and make a plan for what to do in certain situations.
 If you’re traveling by airplane, get an aisle seat.
 And be sure to go to the bathroom before the drink cart heads down the aisle.
-If you’re traveling by car, you can use online tools, such as Google Maps, to find rest stops along your driving routes, if you are traveling by car.
+If you’re traveling by car, you can use online tools and apps to find rest stops along your driving routes.
 Not every car on a passenger train has a restroom; perhaps you need to consider upgrading to business class or ask the reservation clerk for a seat closest to the toilet.
 And public toilets are often lacking supplies.
 Always have hand sanitizer, wipes, and pocket tissue handy.
 Which brings us to our second tip...

-While on vacation pay attention to what you are eating and drinking.
+You should also pay attention to what you are eating and drinking.
 Diet can have a profound effect on your voiding patterns.
 Stay away from caffeine, alcohol, and artificial sweeteners.
 These are known bladder irritants.
-Make sure you drink plenty of water.
+And make sure you drink plenty of water.
 Many people who have bladder control problems reduce the amount of liquids they drink in the hope that they will need to urinate less often.
-Some fail to hydrate as they would like simply because they are in unfamiliar areas without beverages frequently accessible.
-While less liquid through the mouth does result in less liquid in the form of urine, the smaller amount of urine may be more highly concentrated and, thus, irritating to the bladder surface.
+While consuming less water may mean fewer trips to the bathroom, the smaller amount of urine may be more highly concentrated and, thus, irritating to the bladder.
 Highly concentrated (dark yellow, strong-smelling) urine may cause you to go to the bathroom more frequently, and it encourages growth of bacteria.